mlresearch/v84/README.md

 To suggest fixes to this volume please make a pull request containng the changes requested and a justificaiton for the changes.

-To edit the details of this conference work [edit the _config.yml](./_config.yml) file and submit a pull request.
+To edit the details of this conference work edit the [_config.yml](./_config.yml) file and submit a pull request.

 To make changes to the individual paper details, edit the associated paper file in the [./_posts](./_posts) subdirectory.

-Proceedings of the Twenty-First International Conference on Artificial Intelligence and Statistics Held in Playa Blanca, Lanzarote, Canary Islands on 09-11 April 2018
+For details of how to publish in PMLR please check http://proceedings.mlr.press/faq.html

+For details of what is required to submit a proceedings please check http://proceedings.mlr.press/spec.html

 Published as Volume 84 by the Proceedings of Machine Learning Research on 31 March 2018.

 Volume Edited by:
-  Amos Storkey
+  * Amos Storkey
-  Fernando Perez-Cruz
+  * Fernando Perez-Cruz

 Series Editors:
-  Neil D. Lawrence
+  * Neil D. Lawrence
-  Mark Reid
+  * Mark Reid